dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Abstract and learning objectives

 This hands-on lab is designed to guide you through the process of building and deploying a Kubernetes Cluster using Packer and KickStart.
-Also, how to work with remote log administration.
 This document is under development, and some commands and details are being added without a proper organization.
 Things like: commands for Kubernetes, KVM administration using *virsh* will be spread all around. (service scale-out, and high-availability, monitoring and trancing, will be the next project).
+This is not an up to date best practice for provisioning.

 ## Overview

-Launch a Kubernetes cluster with three nodes, using CentOS.
-The logs have to be defined to rotate based on IO operations, and moved to a remote server.
-The condition to be moved need to respect low IO operations.
-In other words, if the IO operations are lower than 30% the rotate logs should be moved to a remote server.
+The document explain how to launch a Kubernetes cluster with three nodes, via command line using Packer and KickStart.

+Packer is an application created by Hashicorp, that makes use of templates in JSON format.
+The Packer's template has the instructions to download the operating system image, specifications regarding the virtual machine, and as optional definition a post-install script.

+KickStart takes place to manage the virtual machine definitions in a fine-grained manner.
+For instance, how the virtual machine disk should be partitioned, unnecessary firmware removal, disabling services from *systemd*.
+KickStart has numerous variety of use.
+To learn more: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user>

+This overview is an example that depicts how to create infrastructure during a phase of transition.
+This model was standard during the transformation between the *past view* that I call "the system admin phase" and the evolution of pipelines focused on "deliver what the developers need."

 ## Solution architecture

-One host computer with a Linux distribution RedHat based distribution, to create 3 virtual machines each one will be a node of the Kubernetes cluster.
+One host computer with a Linux distribution RedHat based distribution, to create three virtual machines, each one will be a node of the Kubernetes cluster.
-In this lab, I have used Fedora, and for the KVM guests are CentOS.
+For this lab, I have used Fedora, and for the KVM guests are CentOS.

 <img src="https://github.com/dev-sre-21/packer-centos-kvm-k8s/blob/master/media/simply-schema.png?raw=true" width="350" height="350">

 ## Requirements

-Let's simplify in *software* and *hardware* requirements.
+Let's simplify the context in *software* and *hardware* requirements.

 - Software: